Shah Faesal: Views

-Apart from the Prime Minister of Pakistan Imran Khan, Faesal Shah has also named Delhi Chief Minister Arvind Kejriwal as a role model.
+Apart from the Prime Minister of Pakistan Imran Khan, Shah Faesal has also named Delhi Chief Minister Arvind Kejriwal as a role model.
 Mani Shankar Aiyar, another Indian bureaucrat turned politician who went on to become a Union Minister, wrote an article on Shah Faesal called "Kashmir's Arvind Kejriwal".

 On 3 March 2019, Shah Faesal recommended the Nobel Peace Prize for Imran Khan for "saving South Asia from a nuclear catastrophe."

 Faesal, during a talk in New Delhi in February 2019 at the India International Center, said that Kashmir is like a "High Altitude Graveyard".
 He has suggested ways forward including "humanising the discourse" and advising people not to see the Kashmir issue as a mere "law and order problem".

 On 5 March 2021, taking to Twitter, Faesal wrote, "Friends let’s sort it out for once.
 I have always been pro-India.
 But now I am single-mindedly, shamelessly, helplessly and unapologetically pro-India.
 I stick to my side.
 It is a long story and I have to tell this story one day.
 But this is how it is going to be.
 Peace."